Skip to content

 Asana, a project management tool, might track events like “Project Created” and “Project Shared.”
 Now, suppose a large number of users create a project but never share it.
 That’s a clue to revisit the sharing feature or the path leading up to it.

-2. Use heatmaps and session replays for qualitative insights
+2. Use session replays for qualitative insights

 How it helps:

-Heatmaps give you a high-level view of user engagement, revealing usage patterns at a glance.
-And session replays help you understand the exact user struggles that lead to frustration and drop-off.
+Session replays help you understand the exact user struggles that lead to frustration and drop-off.

 How to use them: